 5 Signs Your Maine Coon Is Overweight

-Obesity can lead to serious health complications for your cat, so it is important to catch it early on.
+However, keep in mind that obesity can lead to serious health complications for your cat, so it is important to catch it early on.

 While you should ultimately rely on your vet’s opinion to determine if your cat is overweight, here are some signs to look out for that may indicate your cat needs to lose some weight (source 1,2):